Auto Insurance

 Can you file a claim for an out-of-province accident?

 Auto insurance is provincially regulated, which means that the rules regarding out-of-province claims will vary from province to province.
-As a general rule of thumb and before heading out on a road trip, you should always check with your insurance provider exactly what, and how much you’re covered for and whether you’ll need to buy extra coverage.
+Before heading out on a road trip, you should always check with your insurance provider exactly what, and how much you’re covered for and whether you’ll need to buy extra coverage.

 Under Ontario law, all auto insurance policies must provide:

-B.C. drivers also have similar coverage when they decide to take a road trip out-of- province.
-The Insurance Corporation of British Columbia (ICBC)’s Autoplan, which is the minimum auto insurance plan that is required of all B.C. drivers, provides coverage everywhere in Canada and the U.S., including Hawaii and Alaska.
+B.C. drivers are also well-covered when road-tripping out-of- province.
+The Insurance Corporation of British Columbia (ICBC)’s Autoplan, which is the minimum mandatory auto insurance plan that is required of all B.C. drivers, provides coverage everywhere in Canada and the U.S., including Hawaii and Alaska.

 Do you need to buy additional coverage?